tomjoht/learnapidoc/_includes/content/activities/create_swaggerui_display.md

     url: "https://idratherbewriting.com/learnapidoc/docs/rest_api_specifications/openapi_openweathermap.yml",
     ```

-7. View the `index.html` file locally in your browser.
-Open Chrome, press **Ctrl+O** or **Cmd+O**, and select the `index.html` file.
+7. Refresh the `index.html` file in your Chrome browser.
 The content should show the OpenWeatherMap API content instead of Swagger Petstore content.

     When you're ready to publish your Swagger UI file, you just upload the `dist` folder (or whatever you want to call it) to a web server and go to the `index.html` file.
 For example, if you called your directory `dist` (leaving it unchanged), you would go to `http://myserver.com/dist/`.

 {: .tip}
 For more instructions in working with Swagger UI, see the [Swagger.io docs](https://swagger.io/docs/open-source-tools/swagger-ui/usage/installation/).